rkaushick-neu/winning-pitch/README.md

 ## Example Workflow

-1. Upload a pitch deck PDF via FastAPI `POST /ingest` endpoint.
+1. Navigate to the Swagger UI and upload a pitch deck PDF via FastAPI `POST /ingest` endpoint.

     Examples of pitch decks are present in `/data/pitchdecks/`:
     - [hamama.pdf](./data/pitchdecks/hamama.pdf)